sarweshshah/gait_analysis/docs/README_Installation.md

 # Installation Guide

-This guide covers the installation of all dependencies for the Gait Analysis System, including both MediaPipe and MeTRAbs pose estimation models.
+This guide covers the installation of all dependencies for the Gait Analysis System, including MediaPipe pose estimation model.

 ## Prerequisites

 - Python 3.8 or higher
 - pip (Python package installer)
-- Git (for MeTRAbs installation)
+- Git (for future model installations)
-- CUDA-compatible GPU (recommended for MeTRAbs, optional for MediaPipe)
+- CUDA-compatible GPU (optional, for future model support)

 ## Quick Installation